Skip to main content

 Port6432 (PgBouncer)

-DatabaseSame as database name
+DatabaseAuto-generated internal database name

-UsernameSame as database name
+UsernameSame as the internal database name

 What happens under the hood